 Hence as there is no data to deal with, Chrome seems to be pausing the sync functionality across all the synced devices.
 Fortunately, there’s an easy way to deal with this issue by manually adding the Google Accounts Site to the cookies allowlist.

-Here are the steps to allowlist Google Account cookies in the chrome browser:
+Here are the steps to allowlist Google Account cookies in the Chrome browser:

 - Under Chrome’s Settings page, go to the Privacy and Security section and click Site Settings.